Overcoming the obstacles of virtual workers

 It may be a very obvious tip, but you won’t get far as a team if you don’t genuinely want to be one.
 Every correspondence, every update, every event that affects your in-house team, should be shared with your remote workers.
 This is vital for instilling a sense of virtual teamwork: no man or woman is an island, even if he or she is sitting solo in a home office.

 Effective communication comes from knowing that both sides are equally invested.
-Let your virtual workers know they have a voice and a presence in your office.
+Explore how to communicate with a remote team and let your virtual workers know they have a voice and presence in your office.
 This can be anything from company-wide birthday wishes to making sure they are dialed into the weekly team meetings.
 Virtual team management shouldn’t put any obstacles in your way.
 If your in-house team can grab someone, be it an intern or co-founder, for a quick one-on-one, make sure your virtual team can, too.
 Video calls and syncs don’t have to be scheduled days in advance or made overly important.
 The main point of them is so everyone knows their team is connected, approachable and ready to help.

 Don’t make your virtual workers a commodity